saumitraj/pythonforschool/conceptual_notes.md

 Start index refers to where to start slicing; end index has a 1 added to it because indices start at 0, hence the second parameter needs a one added to it; the third parameter is a step function which tells python to skip certain number of elements after starting from start index.
 > Slicing does not change the original list; it creates a new list that is made by copying only those elements from the original list which need to be part of the sub list as defined by the slicing parameters.

+A little bit about mixed lists - lists that contain elements of different data types: Good software engineering practices will require us to never have mixed lists as they can be complicated to handle due to the presence of different data types.
+This can also lead to applications with *bugs*, i.e. applications that stop working/ fail or work incorrectly and can create havoc for the end users.
+The question then is: Why does Python support such a structure containing different types of elements?

+The answer lies in the fact that when a list is efined in Python with values, internally each value is stored within a memory location and python interpreter merely maintains a list of memory locations. e.g. in a list like this:
+`list_some_list = {1,2,"XYZ"}`
+the python interpreter internally stores the memory location of the values 1, 2 and XYZ.
+The indices we use to access elements of the list are internally mapped to the memory locations.
+As the memory locations can contain value of *any* datatype, it is possible to have
 Strings in Python also support slicing function and work in a similar manner.
 However, ** strings in python are immutable i.e. they cannot be changed and any change to a string results in the creation of a new string! ** In lists, values *can* be changed in place.
 Slicing, of course, results in new lists.